Jordan Glasgow

-Jordan Glasgow (born June 28, 1996) is an American football linebacker who is currently a free agent.
+Jordan Glasgow (born June 28, 1996) is an American former professional football linebacker.
 He played college football at Michigan.

 College career

 After starting his Michigan career as a walk-on, Glasgow earned a scholarship due to his play on special teams and moved into the starting lineup at linebacker for his senior season.

 Professional career

-2020 season

-Glasgow was selected by the Indianapolis Colts in the sixth round (213th overall) in the 2020 NFL Draft.
+Glasgow was selected by the Indianapolis Colts in the sixth round (213th overall) in the 2020 NFL draft.
 He was named to the 2020 PFWA All-Rookie Team for his role on special teams.
 During the season, he was placed on the reserve/COVID-19 list by the team on December 13, 2020, and activated on December 29.

-2021 season
+He was named to the PFWA All-Rookie Team.

 On September 24, 2021, Glasgow was placed on injured reserve with a concussion.
 He was activated on October 30.
 Glasgow was waived on June 9, 2022.

 Personal life

-Glasgow is the youngest brother of Graham, who is currently a center for the Denver Broncos, and Ryan, who is a retired defensive tackle who most recently played for the New Orleans Saints.
+Glasgow is the youngest brother of Graham, who currently plays for the Detroit Lions, and Ryan, who is a retired defensive tackle.